Table of Contents

 If you can afford a workstation, I would recommend getting a nice one rather than getting a really nice digital piano.
 Digital pianos are great as well, however, they don’t have near the abilities of that of a workstation.
 Even if the piano sounds are better on the digital piano, you can still get expansion packs and download new ones.

 One thing that I will mention is that workstations can be pretty heavy.
 If you are wanting to tour, the FA-08 is hands-down the best choice as it’s light, durable, and simply powerful.
 They also fit in 88 key keyboard cases exceptionally well.

-We hope you enjoyed our review of our favorite keyboard workstations and found it helpful.
+We have provided you with the very best keyboard workstations available for all budgets.
 If you enjoy making beats on keyboards, check out this post where I talk about the best beat making keyboards at the link above.

 If you enjoyed this post or use another product that I didn’t mention, let me know in the comments below!